AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 without deleting and recreating them.
 This feature improves data maintenance by allowing users to correct or update details such as contact information, age, and email, while keeping unique identifiers intact.

-Contracts **cannot be edited** due to the absence of a unique ID field (contracts are uniquely defined by multiple parameters such as athlete, sport, organization, and duration).
+Contracts **cannot be edited** due to the absence of a unique identity field (contracts are uniquely defined by multiple parameters such as athlete, sport, organization, and duration).
 Editing any of these would make it impossible to reliably identify the original contract.
 Thus, the `edit-c` command is intentionally **unsupported**.

 ---